 While outwardly it may appear that since 2017 ISWAP Core has been adopting the ideological and political framework promulgated by Islamic State Central, internally, the reality has seen ISWAP in a state of ideological flux.
-On August 21, 2018, ISWAP Core experienced a mutiny that led to the death of a key commander, Mamaan Nur, 63 and the replacement of al-Barnawi as leader 64 with Abu Abdulla Idris (commonly referred to as "Ba Idrissa").
+On August 21, 2018, ISWAP Core experienced a mutiny that led to the death of a key commander, Mamaan Nur,63 and the replacement of al-Barnawi as leader64 with Abu Abdulla Idris65 (commonly referred to as "Ba Idrissa").
 While ISWAP Core did not reveal the reason for these two developments, Nigerian government reports assessed that the group's rank-and-file had grown frustrated with al-Barnawi and Nur's 'moderate' ideological leadership.66 Indeed, although it repledged allegiance to the Islamic State's new overall leader, Abu Ibrahim al-Hashemi al-Quarayshi, on November 8, 2019, ISWAP Core appears to be veering away from the Islamic State's ideological framework.
+Under the leadership of Ba Idrissa,67 ISWAP Core has continued its acts of violence against civilians, counter to Islamic State Central's requests,68 as highlighted when suspected ISWAP Core combatants massacred as many j At its core, "Boko Haram" seems to have pledged allegiance to mitigate the troubles it faced as its own fortunes were in decline.
+Indeed, the 'Islamic' region (dawla) that Shekau had declared prior to the pledge in northeastern Nigeria on August 24, 2014, was, at the time of the pledge, being dismantled by the Nigerian military and those of neighboring Cameroon, Chad, and Niger, to which the Boko Haram contagion had also spread.
+Jacob Zenn, "Making Sense of Boko Haram's Different Factions: Who, How and Why?"
+African Arguments, September 20, 2016; Dionne Searcey and Marc Santora, "Boko Haram Attacks Persist, but Nigerian Officials Say Group Is Losing Ground," New York Times, November 15, 2015; Daveed Gartenstein-Ross, "Boko Haram Did Not Declare A Caliphate," Foundation for the Defense of Democracies, September 4, 2014.

-Under the leadership of Ba Idrissa, ISWAP Core has continued its acts of violence against civilians, counter to Islamic State Central's requests, 68 as highlighted when suspected ISWAP Core combatants massacred as many as 81 villagers in the town of Gubio on June 9, 2020.
-This act of violence, largely indistinguishable from the modus operandi of the Islamic State Central-disavowed Shekau faction, highlights the possibility that, as of June 2020, more extreme members of ISWAP Core may be gaining the ascendency over their moderate counterparts within the movement.
+k For its part, Shekau's faction continued the employment of suicide bombers and enacting violence against civilian communities.
+Omar Mahmood and Ndubuisi Ani, Factional Dynamics within Boko Haram (Pretoria: Institute for Security Studies, 2018), p.
+11. as 81 villagers in the town of Gubio on June 9, 2020.69 This act of violence, largely indistinguishable from the modus operandi of the Islamic State Central-disavowed Shekau faction, highlights the possibility that, as of June 2020, more extreme members of ISWAP Core may be gaining the ascendency over their moderate counterparts within the movement.

 Despite these ideological divisions, the frequency of ISWAP's Core's violence have been largely unaffected by al-Baghdadi's death.
 This was reflected in recent analysis featured in this publication, which assessed violence committed by Islamic State-affiliated groups on the African continent.
-As per the cited analysis, ISWAP Core claimed some 177 attacks in 2019, which were distributed quite evenly across the year.
+As per the cited analysis, ISWAP Core claimed some 177 attacks in 2019, which were distributed quite evenly across the year.70